-In 2008, Multnomah County's Central Library became the first library in Oregon to feature an eco-roof.
-Constructed with living plants and simulating the processes that occur in nature, eco-roofs (also known as green roofs) absorb rain water like a meadow in a natural setting.
+In 2008, Multnomah County's Central Library became the first library in Oregon to install an eco-roof.
+Constructed with living plants and simulating the processes that occur in nature, eco-roofs (also known as green roofs) absorb rainwater like a meadow in a natural setting.

-Frequent backstage tours allow you to see the roof from windows overlooking the roof.
+Tours are available from April to October and allow you to see the eco-roof from overlooking windows.
 The 20-minute tour begins at the first floor Welcome Desk.

-Green roof technology has been used in countries around the world for decades.
-Currently, eco-roofs are gaining recognition in the U.S. for the environmental, economic, and social benefits they provide.
+Eco-roof technology has been used in countries around the world for decades.
+Currently, eco-roofs are gaining recognition in the U.S. for the environmental, economic and social benefits they provide.
 These include:

-- Reducing rainwater runoff.
-Eco-roofs commonly reduce total annual runoff volume by 70 percent.
-This is especially important locally, where stormwater can exceed pipe capacity in combined sewer overflow areas, causing untreated sewage to enter the Willamette River.
-Green roof technology reduces the frequency of such overflows.
+- Reducing rainwater runoff: Eco-roofs commonly reduce total annual runoff volume by 70 percent.
+This is especially important locally, where storm-water can exceed pipe capacity in combined sewer overflow areas, causing untreated sewage to enter the Willamette River.
+Eco-roof technology reduces the frequency of such overflows.
 Eco-roofs intercept and delay rainfall runoff in several ways:

 - Capturing precipitation in the soil and plant foliage, then releasing it back into the atmosphere (evapotranspiration)